-On Tuesday 22 January, the 50th LaDiDA (Lincoln and District Dinner to Agriculture) will be held at the Showground
+50th anniversary LaDiDA dinner to be held at the Showground 22 Jan

 In 1896, the Lincoln Cattle Market Auctioneers, together with a group of farmers, butchers and livestock dealers held a meeting of The Lincoln Fatstock Association.
 These enthusiasts, many of them ancestors of the present Committee, made the arrangements for the Lincoln Christmas Fatstock Show to be held in Lincoln Cattle Market.
 On the night of the Show a dinner was held at one of the local hotels when the presentations of prizes were made.
 First Prize for the best pair of bullocks was six guineas.